dnndev/xmp-docs/tokens/data.md

 | `<DetailTemplate>` | ✗ | ✓ |
 | `<NoItemsTemplate>` | ✓ when list returned no rows | ✓ when detail returned no row |

-Data parameter tokens are not available in forms or in other templates on the same page.
+Data parameter tokens are not available in forms or in other views on the same page.

 ## Example